oac-tree/oac-tree-mathexpr/doc/index.rst

 .. warning::

-   All sequencer plugins use an XML parser to process input functions.
+   All oac-tree plugins use an XML parser to process input functions.
 Please note that certain characters in your XML definitions may need to be escaped in order to avoid errors.
 These include:

    - & (ampersand) - use &amp;
    - < (less than) - use &lt;